soroush76/K-Means-Clustering-algorithm/README.md

 Here's a sample run of KMeans algorithm:
 ![kmeans_result](https://github.com/soroush76/KMeans-Clustering-algorithm/blob/master/kmeans_run.jpg)

-I'm using PCA algorithm for dimensionality reduction to plot high dimensionality dataset.
-Another feature is elbow method that can help you to choose a better number of clusters, just use this pattern: `[centroids J] = kmeans_elbow(dataset);`
+I'm using PCA algorithm for dimensionality reduction to plot high-dimensional datasets.
+Another feature is Elbow method that can help you to choose a better number of clusters, just use this pattern: `[centroids J] = kmeans_elbow(dataset);`